 - Pason: drilling-focused data capture and automation services, with some production extensions.

-Operational automation is the layer where subscription software replaces what would otherwise be a paper-and-phone-calls workflow.
-The cost is low, the deployment is fast (download an app), and the ROI is immediate because it fixes the data chain that every downstream process depends on.
+Operational automation is the layer where the deployment is fast (plug in a gateway, download an app) and the ROI is immediate because it fixes the data chain that every downstream process depends on.

 How to Match Vendor to Operation